Xilinx/inference-server/docs/architecture.rst

 In our case, there are parameters we need to pass at load-time, which results in potentially different endpoints if multiple workers with different configurations are loaded at once.
 To maintain compatibility, we do guarantee that the first worker loaded for a particular model, independent of configuration, will be at the same endpoint as the load request.
 Therefore, a KServe client is free to ignore the contents of the response and make requests to the endpoint without resulting in errors.
+There's also a ``modelLoad`` API which behaves more similarly to how KServe expects and is intended for use with using the server with a model repository.

 We currently do not support the optional version information associated with a model defined in the KServe specification.
 After a particular worker is loaded, inference requests can be made to it by constructing the appropriate request object and sending it to the prediction endpoint.